Sri Reddy Trolls Allu Arjun Again: It's Natural Hair Or Wig?

 The controversial actress took to her official Facebook page and wrote 'Allu Arjun yeppudukaina ne original hair tho cinemalo vasthava?? eppudu extensions wig lena??'.
 However, Sri Reddy's dig on the actor has not gone well with his fans, and the actress is getting bashed by them in the comment section of her post.

 Sri Reddy had targeted Allu Arjun earlier as well.
-The actress had taken a dig on the actor in last August saying that "You have the money to purchase a vanity far which is worth Rs 10 Crores.
+The actress had taken a dig at the actor by saying, "You have the money to purchase a vanity far which is worth Rs 10 Crores.
 But, you didn't help Kerala people when they were bitten by floods."

 Sri Reddy, who is known for her controversial statements, has earlier targetted several popular celebrities of Telugu and Tamil film industries, from Nani to Vishal.
 However, most of the actors preferred to not comment on her allegations.